Weddings - FAQs and costs

-Can you do a ceremony if we're from different faith backgrounds?
+Can you conduct a ceremony if we're from different faith backgrounds?

 Absolutely.
 This is your day, and your marriage.
-Whatever is important to you both can be included - whether it is a hymn, a prayer, or a blessing.
+Whatever is important to you both can be included - whether it is a hymn, a reading from a sacred text, a prayer, or a blessing.

 Can we write our own vows for our wedding?

 Of course you can.
 Writing your own vows is one of the most emotional and special things you will ever do and they will be the highlight of your wedding.
 I am here to help if you're stuck with ideas and will guide you through the process.